Buzema

 Buzema is an oasis in the Libyan Desert in the Kufra District of Libya, about 150 km northwest of Kufra.
-It has a surface of 230 km2 and stretches with a semicircular shape around an 18 km long salt lake.
+It has a surface of 230 km2 and stretches in a semicircle around an 18 km long salt lake.
 Buzema lies to the bottom of a mountain range where the remains of a Toubou fortification system are still visible.
 The oasis trees (palm, fig, tamarisk, acacia) bear a lot of fruit due to the abundance of fresh water.
 On the northwest shore of the lake lies a village.